clojure/tools.cli/README.md

 ## Change Log

+* Release 0.4.1 in progress
+  * Add `:update-fn` as the preferred way to handle non-idempotent options.
+It is a simpler alternative to using `:assoc-fn` for such options.
 * Release 0.4.0 on 2018-09-12
   * Convert everything to use `.cljc` files and add `clj`/`deps.edn` support [TCLI-91](http://dev.clojure.org/jira/browse/TCLI-91).
 This **drops